Liquids 3 1 1 rule

 How to Pack Liquids Using the TSA's 3-1-1 Rule

-All passengers are only allowed one bag, hence why it’s called the 3-1-1 rule.
+The 3 refers to the maximum amount you can bring – all of your liquids must be in 3.
 For a more in-depth rundown on this rule, take a look at our 3-1-1 article here! .The TSA’s 3-1-1 rule applies to all liquid items being carried on the plane.It says that virtually any liquids, gels and aerosols I wish to bring into my carry-on must come in vessel no bigger than 3.

 The TSA 3-1-1 Rule: Liquids in Carry-on Bags